teachop/FlexCAN_Library/README.md

 Supported baud rates are 125000, 250000, 500000, and 1000000 bits per second.
 If the baud rate is not specified it will default to 125000.

-###Known working CAN Transceivers
+###CAN Transceiver Options
-Please add parts you are using with Teensy3.1 to this list.
+Please add parts you are using successfully with Teensy 3.1 to this list.
+- TI SN65HVD230D on 3.3V (1MBPS)
-- TI SN65HVD232QDQ1 on 3.3V.
+- TI SN65HVD232D / SN65HVD232QDQ1 on 3.3V (1MBPS)
-- NXP TJA1050T/VM,118.
-This is powered by the same 5V supply as the Teensy.
+- NXP TJA1050T/VM,118 on the same 5V supply as the Teensy.
+(1MBPS)

 ###Driver API
 **begin()**